Proposals to Create or Change Academic Programs (PCCAP)

 To begin the process, please reach out to OAPRAA to schedule a brief consultation and to obtain access to the PCCAP sub-specialties form.

-(note: this PCCAP form is in development and will be available soon — please do connect with OAPRAA to discuss immediate needs).
+(note: this PCCAP form is in development and will be available soon — please connect with OAPRAA to discuss immediate needs).

-PCCAP for Non-Credit Offerings
+Non-Credit Offerings (NCO)

-A non-credit offering at Vanderbilt is defined as any certification, microcredential, or course that does not lead to a credit-bearing transcript and does not leverage any of Vanderbilt’s credit-bearing courses, programs, or sub-specialties.
+A non-credit offering at Vanderbilt is defined as any certification, microcredential, MOOC or course that does not lead to a credit-bearing transcript and does not leverage any of Vanderbilt’s credit-bearing courses, programs, or sub-specialties.
 These non-credit offerings are designed to be flexible and responsive to the training needs of employers and emerging in-demand skills within the workforce.
-The PCCAP process for non-credit offerings is expedited and functions more as an administrative tracking mechanism to create an institutional list of all available non-credit offerings.